 The ‘Seeing Glass’ collection of mirrors that she created in collaboration with Brit van Nerven uses layers of multi-coloured glass and foil to produce magical ombré effects.
 Inspired by reflections of light inside a greenhouse, they remind me of artworks by Dan Flavin and Sara VanDerBeek that feel abstract, yet at the same time very personal.

-One of the iconic names of contemporary design, Patricia Urquiola is famous for creating outstanding products and sophisticated interior concepts for hotels and boutiques.
+Patricia Urquiola is one of the most famous women designers.
+She’s created outstanding products and sophisticated interiors for hotels and boutiques.
 Over the years she has collaborated with numerous brands such as Kartell, Foscarini, Louis Vuitton, Cassina and Moroso.
 If I had to pick a favourite from her portfolio, I’d choose the Shimmer table that she designed for Glas Italia, made of laminated glass with iridescent effect that changes according to the angle of light.

 The second place goes to the Lilo collection that she created for Moroso in 2017 – a 1950s-inspired line of lounge furniture that captivates with sensual forms.
 The Spanish-born, Milan-based designer is not afraid to show her emotional side and embrace vivacious colour.